-BJS encourages degree-granting educational institutions to sponsor outstanding and promising doctoral students whose dissertation research uses BJS data (in whole or in part) and has direct implications for criminal justice policy and practice in the United States.
+BJS encourages degree-granting educational institutions to sponsor outstanding and promising doctoral students whose dissertation research uses BJS data and has direct implications for criminal justice policy and practice in the United States.

-While BJS will give priority to applicants who use BJS datasets, BJS will also consider applications that propose using other data that could inform gaps in the agency's current statistical collection portfolio.
-Applicants should demonstrate how the novel data meet standards related to validity and reliability for the research question posed, and how the data inform technical and substantive issues related to the identified gap in knowledge.
+BJS will give priority to applicants who use BJS datasets.
+It will also consider applications that propose using other data that would address important justice-related issues or that could help to address information gaps in BJS's current statistical collection portfolio.
+Applicants should demonstrate how novel data meet standards related to validity and reliability for the research question posed, and how the data inform technical and substantive issues related to the identified gap in knowledge.

-Applicants interested in analyzing BJS restricted-use data to create linkages to other BJS data or auxiliary files from other statistical agencies or sources or to identify local geographic areas are strongly encouraged to contact BJS to (1) assess the feasibility of the proposed research topic and availability of the data to be used and (2) clarify processes for accessing such data.
+Applicants proposing to use BJS data are strongly encouraged to contact BJS to verify data capabilities for the proposed research questions.
+Applicants interested in linking BJS restricted-use data to other BJS data or auxiliary files from other statistical agencies or sources or using BJS data to identify local geographic areas are especially encouraged to contact BJS to (1) assess the feasibility of the proposed research topic and data availability and (2) clarify processes for accessing such data.

-Successful applicants must clearly demonstrate how the proposed dissertation research will use BJS data or statistical series and advance criminal justice knowledge, practice, and/or policy for criminal justice agencies in the United States.
-BJS encourages quantitative, qualitative, primary, and secondary data analysis and mixed-method approach research studies.
-BJS will give special consideration to applicants who use the most rigorous research methods applicable to their proposed research topic to maximize the validity and reliability of findings.
+Successful applicants must clearly demonstrate how the proposed dissertation research will use BJS data or statistical series and advance criminal justice knowledge, practice, or policy for criminal justice agencies in the United States.
+BJS will support proposed quantitative, qualitative, and mixed-method approaches, as well as primary and secondary data analysis research studies.
+Regardless of the approaches chosen, applicants should use rigorous research methods in their work to maximize the validity and reliability of their findings.